mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 Building and Running a Container from a Dockerfile ..................................................

-Once you have a Dockerfile specifying your container’s setup, you can use Podman to build and run the container.
+Once you have a Dockerfile specifying your container’s setup, you can use Podman to first **build an image**, and then **run the container**.

-To create a container image from your Dockerfile, the general syntax is,
+To build an image from your Dockerfile, the general syntax is,

 .. code-block:: bash